tomblanchard/boilerplate/README.md

 All automation is powered by [Grunt](http://gruntjs.com), it has one task `default`, when run the following happens:

 - A local server is started at `http://localhost:9999`, using `site/` as the base, so you can view the project web pages / files as if you were on a live server.
-- Sass files located in `src/scss/framework/` are compiled to `site/lib/css/`, if you're not familiar with Sass, think CSS on steroids
+- Sass files located in `src/scss/framework/` are compiled to `site/lib/css/`, if you're not familiar with Sass, think CSS on steroids.
-- The CSS compiled to `site/lib/css/` are then run through [Autoprefixer](https://github.com/ai/autoprefixer), this will automatically add browser prefixes to unsupported CSS properties
+- The CSS compiled to `site/lib/css/` are then run through [Autoprefixer](https://github.com/ai/autoprefixer), this will automatically add browser prefixes to unsupported CSS properties.
-- The file `src/js/main.js` is run through [UglifyJS](https://github.com/mishoo/UglifyJS) and gets outputted as `site/lib/js/main.min.js`, this minifies and squashes the outputted JS file as much as possible
+- The file `src/js/main.js` is run through [UglifyJS](https://github.com/mishoo/UglifyJS) and gets outputted as `site/lib/js/main.min.js`, this minifies and squashes the outputted JS file as much as possible.
-- Any `.html` files located in `site/` get deleted, so we start from a fresh set of pages each time the Grunt task is run
+- Any `.html` files located in `site/` get deleted, so we start from a fresh set of pages each time the Grunt task is run.
 - All  files located in `src/templates/` get run through [assemble](https://github.com/assemble/assemble) and compiled to `site/`, I use this for HTML partials, layouts etc. It allows me to carve my HTML up into reusable fragments: partials, includes, sections, snippets...
-- Files get watched for changes, if changed their specific task will run again, if your browser is on the local server, it will auto-refresh the pages too, so you can see the changes without having to manually refresh every time
+- Files get watched for changes, if changed their specific task will run again, if your browser is on the local server, it will auto-refresh the pages too, so you can see the changes without having to manually refresh every time.

 ### HTML